spmallick/learnopencv/DNN-OpenCV-Classification-Android/README.md

 ### OpenCV

-In this blog post we are using OpenCV 4.3.0 unavailable via `pip` and OpenCV for Java.
-That is why, we first need to build the
+In this blog post we are using OpenCV 4.3.0 unavailable via `pip`.
+The first step is building the OpenCV library.
-OpenCV library.
 To do so:

 1. Check the list of the below libraries.
 Install the missed dependencies: